AbiosGaming/go-sdk-v2/README.md

 The ErrorStruct implements the `Stringer` interface as well as the `error` interface.

+In order to implement the `error` interface a struct cannot have the field `Error` (as it would clash with the interface method).
+Therefore, what is returned with the json key `"error"` is available in `ErrorStruct` in the field `ErrorMessage`.

 # Endpoints
 For each endpoint in the /v2/ API you can expect to find a corresponding method implemented on the struct returned by `abios.New`.
 The names of these method directly corresponds to